korcankaraokcu/PINCE/CONTRIBUTING.md

 Make good use of `python -m compileall -q .` to ensure all of the Python files do not have syntax or parsing errors before you submit a commit or PR that contains Python files changes.

 # Code Style
+***Make sure that you add type hints to all of the functions that you add or modify in .py files.*** You can follow the rest of the codebase as an example of how they should look like.

 Formatting style is [Black](https://github.com/psf/black) defaults, except line length is 120.
 You can use Black without parameters since we already use `pyproject.toml` for this setting.

 ***You must format the files you changed using Black before you open a PR!*** Please do not format automatically generated files under GUI folder.
 Your changes will be overwritten by Qt Designer.
 More info at [UI Files](#ui-files)